San José State University

 The wave function for a system is found as a solution to its Schroedinger equation.
 The Schroedinger equation for a system is derived from its Hamiltonian function.
 The Hamiltonian function of a system is its total energy, kinetic plus potential, with the kinetic energy expressed as a function of its momentum.

 In mathematics an operator is a function defined over a set of functions and whose values are functions.
 Such a function of functions is also called a functional.
-The Schroedinger equation for a system is derived from its Hamitonian Operator, which is its Hamiltonian function with momentum being replaced by ih∇ where i is the imaginary unit, h is Planck's constant divided by 2π and ∇ is the gradient operator for the sytem.
+The Schroedinger equation for a system is derived from its Hamitonian Operator, which is its Hamiltonian function with momentum being replaced by ih∇ where i is the imaginary unit, h is Planck's constant divided by 2π and ∇ is the gradient operator for the system.
 For a one dimensional system in which the spatial variable is x the gradient operator is ∂/∂x.

-If h is the Hamiltonian operator for the system and t is time then the Schroedinger equation for the system is
+If H^ is the Hamiltonian operator for the system and t is time then the Schroedinger equation for the system is

 Deviations from the Expected Values